 Also, just like Haylie, building up the mentality to tell yourself that this is your body and that it’s the natural way of growing so a strong focus on that will help a lot when people say something negative about that. : )

-Best wishes for you!posted over 1 year ago
+Best wishes for you!posted almost 2 years ago

-nice! the perfect option is the gym, trainer and the recommendation of a doctorposted over 1 year ago
+nice! the perfect option is the gym, trainer and the recommendation of a doctorposted almost 2 years ago

 Thanks for the replies.
 To answer some of your questions, I am 24 years old so definitely well over the puberty stage.
 Admittedly I do have a petite frame, however, I would like to look more “fit” than “skinny”.
 I don’t think people say I’m skinny because they’re jealous though, because some who say that are guys (my guy friends).